robeverett/robeverett.github.io/README.txt

 To start the static dev server: right-click on index.html in EXPLORER, click 'Open with Live Server

+Or use localhost:5500 for running dev server in VS Code

 This is my primary portfolio and 'About Me' Website, chronicling my software development work history, personal projects and interests - online CV